r8420/InvectorPhotonPUNMultiplayerAddon/README.md

 7. Follow the help box instructions
 8. When done make the player multiplayer compatible run the Invector/Multiplayer/Convert Scene To Multiplayer
   - Note: This allows you to select which objects to modify.
 It is suggested to leave the tick box checked to avoid any problems.
+9. Then run "Convert Prefabs To Multiplayer"
+10. When done there run "(Optional) Setup Example UI"
+11. Select the "Network Manager" Gameobject and delete "PUN_Lobby UI"
+  - This is legacy code that I forgot to remove from the latest release.
+Easy enough to delete the component though :)

 You're Done!

 ## Menu Options